PatrickFis/Azure-Study-Notes/SC-900 Notes.md

   - Port range: Individual or range of ports.
   - Action: What happens when the rule is triggered.
 - NSGs come with default rules that cannot be removed, but they can be overridden.
+- NSGs and Azure Firewall complement each other for better defense-in-depth network security.
+NSGs provide distributed network layer ***within*** VNets in each subscription.
+Azure Firewall provides network and application-level protection ***across*** different subscriptions and VNets.

 ## Azure Bastion